Here are the top car ads from Super Bowl LII

 Jeep's third and final ad, “The Road,” introduced the new 2019 Cherokee.
 It highlights the escapism of the brand by contrasting the off-road capability of the Cherokee with the mundane experience felt by everyone in the rat race.

 FCA saved two more of its ads for the new 2019 Ram 1500.
-Like the Wrangler, the 1500 is a big deal for FCA so it's no surprise the truck also has two spots dedicated to it.
+Like the Wrangler, the 1500 is a big deal for FCA, so it's no surprise the truck also has two spots dedicated to it.
 The first, “Icelandic Vikings | We Will Rock You,” is a lighthearted play on the often touted rumor that vikings had made it all the way to Minnesota well before Christopher Columbus reached the Americas.

 The final ad from FCA is the more serious “Built to Serve,” which features a speech that Dr. Martin Luther King Jr. delivered exactly 50 years ago to the day of Super Bowl LII.
 It's the notion that “everybody can be great because everybody can serve,” which Ram reflected with 26 images of individuals giving service, in some cases with the new 1500.

-Toyota's ad, “One Team,” starred the automaker's Tundra and presented a theme of unity.
+Toyota's ad, “One Team,” stars the automaker's Tundra and presents a theme of unity.
 It was lighthearted yet promoted an important message.

+Toyota also had a series of spots promoting its evolution to a mobility company and its 8-year global sponsorship of The Olympic and Paralympic Games.

 Lexus returned to the Super Bowl with an ad for the 2018 LS and plenty of help from the "Black Panther" cast.
-The spot also featured the new 2018 LC.
+The spot also features the new 2018 LC.

+With its ad, Kia wants viewers to reconsider the concept of youth as simply a state of mind.
+And to get the message home, the automaker called on Aerosmith's Steven Tyler, plus its new 2018 Stinger.
+There's also an appearance from racing legend Emerson Fittipaldi.
+Interestingly, Kia's ad also works in reverse, which you can view here.

+Hyundai didn't have a particular car as the feature of its ad.
+Rather, the automaker focused on its Hyundai Hope On Wheels charity which funds cancer research, and how the purchase of every new Hyundai goes to help the non-profit organization.

 Let us know in the comments below if you had a favorite ad from Super Bowl LII.